Do storms really affect our mental health?

 "Plus points can be the excitement that some experience in a storm and the wow factor of nature playing out around us, with all the drama storms can bring," Zane explains.

 "It can also make us feel closer to nature," he adds.
-"Finally, it gives us an opportunity to use this time to gain a period of time for reflection and thought, a break from our normal routines."
+"Finally, it gives us an opportunity to use this time for reflection and thought, a break from our normal routines."

 What to do if you're feeling storm-low

-If you're more of a sunny skies kinda person and the recent bad weather is taking its toll, there are some ways you can help boost your wellbeing.
+If you're more of a crisp winter kinda person and the recent bad weather is taking its toll, there are some ways you can help boost your wellbeing.

 1. Recognise the impact the weather is having